-Agency Program Funding Description Technical Assistance Funding (Agencies Not Currently Funded by CBHC) Funded by Spring & Summer Passports Leading Grants Summer Funding Emerging Needs Funding Emergency Funding Match Leading Grants - Support New Programs Leading or Uniting Grants - Children are Ready to Learn & Succeed & Family Support Uniting Grants - Support New Programs Investment Grants - Support New Programs Investment Grants - Strategic Initiatives Salesian Sisters Capacity Building The SYC is an after school and summer program for ages 5 - 18 years old that keeps kids off the streets and in programs like tutoring, sports programs, homework assistance, etc. Partnering with Boys & Girls Club, they provide staff and the Salesian Sisters of Tampa provides everything else.
-9,950 The Sylvia Thomas Center for Adoptive and Foster Families Capacity Building The purpose of this request is to develop an Educational Toolkit for Adoptive Families that will help guide adoptive parents in seeking the most appropriate services and supports for their children throughout their educational careers.
-This proposal would support 1,924 New Life Village Inc. Capacity Building the secure storage of resident documentation.
-5,000 Solita's House Inc. Capacity Building Solita's House, Inc. (SHI) is nonprofit 501©(3) organization whose mission is to promote personal and community development by providing access to affordable financial products and development services to low-income persons so that they can achieve financial health and wealth in all areas of their lives.
+1 1 Agency Program Funding Description Technical Assistance Funding (Agencies Not Currently Funded by CBHC) Funded by Spring & Summer Passports Leading Grants Summer Funding Emerging Needs Funding Emergency Funding Match Leading Grants - Support New Programs Leading or Uniting Grants - Children are Ready to Learn & Succeed & Family Support Uniting Grants - Support New Programs Investment Grants - Support New Programs Investment Grants - Strategic Initiatives Capacity Building The SYC is an after school and summer program for ages 5 - 18 years old that keeps kids off the streets and in programs like tutoring, sports programs, homework assistance, etc. Partnering with Boys & Girls Club, they provide staff and the Salesian Sisters of Tampa provides everything else.
+9,950 The Sylvia Thomas Center for Adoptive and Foster Capacity Building The purpose of this request is to develop an Educational Toolkit for Adoptive Families that will help guide adoptive parents in seeking the most appropriate services and supports for their children throughout their educational careers.
+1,924 New Life Capacity Building This proposal would support the secure storage of resident documentation.
+5,000 Capacity Building Solita's House, Inc. (SHI) is nonprofit 501©(3) organization whose mission is to promote personal and community development by providing access to affordable financial products and development services to low-income persons so that they can achieve financial health and wealth in all areas of their lives.
+5,505